6 Sights in Akashi, Japan (with Map and Images)

 Show sight on map

-The former Hamonzaki Lantern Hall is a former lighthouse located in Akashi Port in Akashi City, Hyōgo Prefecture, Japan.
-It is a landmark of Akashi Port, which has existed since the feudal era.
-The function as a route sign was abolished in 1963 (Showa 38), but it was registered as a national registered tangible cultural property in 2014 (Heisei 26).
-After that, it was changed to a cultural property designated by Akashi City on January 25, 2021.
+The former Hamonzaki Lantern Hall is a former lighthouse located in Akashi Port, Akashi City, Hyogo Prefecture.
+It is a landmark of Akashi Port that has existed since the feudal period.
+In 1963 (Showa 38), the function as a route marker was abolished, but in 2014 (Heisei 26), it was registered as a national registered tangible cultural property.
+After that, it was changed to a designated cultural property of Akashi City on January 25, 2021.

 Wikipedia: 旧波門崎燈籠堂 (JA)